 It is believed that beetroot has been used as an aphrodisiac since the Roman times.
 Beets contain good amounts of boron.
 Boron is directly linked to the production of sex hormones (42).
 Beets are also relaxing.
-The betaine in beets relaxes your mind, and tryptophan contributes to happiness – both of which can help you get in the mood.
+The betaine in beets relaxes your mind, and tryptophani XAn essential amino acid that helps in protein synthesis and regulates the sleep-wake cycle, appetite, mood, and pain contributes to happiness – both of which can help you get in the mood.

 According to a Saudi Arabian study, beetroot juice can also help treat sexual weakness (43).